Modern slavery act compliance statement

 Working with suppliers and contractors

-The Group are in the process of developing a central register of contracts and framework to drive consistency across all areas of the Group.
+The Group has a central register of contracts and a framework in place to rive consistency across all areas of the Group.
 As such, controls, assurance activity and agreed actions are owned by the Executive Directors Team and are subject to Board and Audit and Risk Committee scrutiny.

-The Group will continue to work and communicate with its suppliers, partners and employees to ensure it maintains the risk mitigations that are in place aimed at ensuring there is no slavery or human trafficking in its own business or its supply chains.
+The Group will continue to work and communicate with its suppliers, partners and employees to ensure the robust processes in place are maintained and where possible enhanced.
+This is with the aim of ensuring that there are no instances of modern slavery or human trafficking that go unreported in our business, local community or the supply chain.